Return to top

 Notes

-• Whether you make the sweet potato dahl on the stovetop or in the pressure cooker, the results will be similar.
-Use whichever method works best for you.
+• Cooking Methods: Whether I make this lentil and sweet potato dal on the stovetop or in a pressure cooker, the results turn out similarly.
+I use whichever method works best for my schedule.

-• For young kids, omit the cayenne and reduce the other spices to make it more palatable.
+• For Young Kids: I omit the cayenne and reduce the other spices to make the dal more kid-friendly and easier for little ones to enjoy.

 Adapted from Fat Free Vegan Kitchen